-Stock chart in excel is also known as high low close chart in excel because it used to represents the conditions of data in markets such as stocks, the data is the changes in the prices of the stocks, to use this chart in excel we can insert it from insert tab and also there are actually four types of stock charts in excel, high low close is the most used one as it has three series of price high end and low, we can use upto six series of prices in stock charts.
+Stock chart in excel is also known as high low close chart in excel because it used to represent the conditions of data in markets such as stocks, the data is the changes in the prices of the stocks, we can insert it from insert tab and also there are actually four types of stock charts, high low close is the most used one as it has three series of price high end and low, we can use up to six series of prices in stock charts.

 In order to create this chart, we need to have proper data on stock prices on daily-wise.
 We need to have an opening price, a high price in the day, the low price in the day, and what is the close price in the day.
 So for our demonstration purpose, I have created the below data of stock prices.

 Follow the below steps to create your first Stock Chart.